 Worst Part Of It: Shake The Disease (released one year later as part of a singles collection) wasn’t featured on the LP and would have been a really profitable addition.

-Best Part Of It: It felt as if DEPECHE MODE finally found themselves with this LP, freeing themselves from the naive teen pop while embracing the dark and more industrial side of their music.
-Some Great Reward feels way more cohesive while also providing really good songs that allowed Martin L. Gore to explore more lyrical fields like S&M, politics, religion and everyday boredom.
+Best Part Of It: It felt as if Depeche Mode finally found themselves with this LP, freeing themselves from the naive teen pop while embracing the dark and more industrial side of their music.
+Some Great Reward feels way more cohesive while also providing quality songs that allowed Martin L. Gore to explore more lyrical fields, like S&M, politics, religion and everyday boredom.
 That’s what great 80s teen angst anthems are made of!